cse-labs/aks-secure-baseline-hack/README.md

 export ASB_CLUSTER_ADMIN_GROUP=asb-hack

 # verify you are a member of the security group
-# if you are not a member, please request via Teams chat
+# if you are not a member, please make sure you filled out the Office Form and IM bartr directly
-az ad group member list -g $ASB_CLUSTER_ADMIN_GROUP  --query [].mailNickname -o table
+az ad group member list -g $ASB_CLUSTER_ADMIN_GROUP  --query [].mailNickname -o table | grep <youralias>

 ```